 A loan default or credit default can have far-reaching repercussions, ranging from a default penalty and damaged creditworthiness to potential legal action.
 It is important to have a clear understanding of the potential consequences of loan default as well as implement proactive steps to effectively mitigate its impact.

 However, with careful planning and budgeting in advance, loans can fulfil your immediate financial needs and help strengthen your credit history.
 At SMFG India Credit, you can avail personal loans up to INR 30 Lakhs*.
-Our swift process ensures you can access funds within 30 minutes* of loan approval.
+Loan funds are made swiftly available after approval.
 Check our personal loan eligibility criteria and the documents required, and apply online!

 * Please note that this article is for your knowledge only.
 Loans are disbursed at the sole discretion of SMFG India Credit.
 Final approval, loan terms, disbursal process, foreclosure charges and foreclosure process will be subject to SMFG India Credit's policy at the time of loan application.
 If you wish to know more about our products and services, please contact us